cuchi/hashtrack/README.md

     - [ ] Client

 ### Phase 3 - Improvements
-- [ ] Make it beautiful & responsive
+- [ ] Make the client beautiful, responsive & animated
 - [ ] Use GraphQL subscriptions (websockets) to push new tweets to the browser
 - [ ] Enharden the API using a rate limit method
 - [ ] Cache searches to improve response time